 Basis for a new repertory

-I have avoided Particular rubrics in all chapters except for those actually pertaining to a body part (where you must have them of course) – and instead I have used more 'general' rubrics.
+I have avoided including Particular rubrics in all chapters except for those actually pertaining to a body part (where you must have them of course) – and instead I have used more 'general' rubrics.
 I have used only verified and sourced remedies.
-(Repertories used as the source basis were: Boger Boennninghausen (BBCR), Knerr, Boericke and Phatak.
+Repertories I used as the source basis for inclusion of remedies were: Boger Boennninghausen (BBCR), Knerr, Boericke and Phatak.

 I utilised a better chapter structure - as an easier to use structure helps the homeopath take less time to select the remedies.